 Get Personal Loan Rates

-When financial hardship hits, however, you may be able to use the money in your 401(k) to help you pay off debt.
 You usually have the option to pull money out of your 401(k) or take out a 401(k) loan.
-But what are the real costs of doing this?
+But there are costs to doing so.
 Here’s what to consider before touching your nest egg.

 A warning against using your 401(k) to repay debt